+As the largest economies in their respective regions, Germany and Indonesia both benefit from close trade relations at bilateral and interregional level.
 Part of Indonesia’s allure consists in its high-potential market with an abundance of natural resources.
 The expanding middle class has increasing purchasing power.
-The country is politically stable and yet dynamic – not least because of its young population.
-With the goal of expanding markets and driving further digital and industrial development, Indonesia is aiming to increase technical alignment and harmonise standards with international QI structures.
+The country is politically stable and yet dynamic – not only because of its young population.
+With the goal of expanding markets and diving further digital and industrial development, Indonesia is aiming to increase technical alignment and harmonise standards with international quality infrastructure (QI).

 Indonesia’s actively engages for QI and participates in international QI organisations.
 Nevertheless, the potential for further harmonisation remains.
 A concrete example of how the country is addressing this challenge is in its efforts to increase the number of adopted and implemented international standards and to achieve recognition of laboratory test results in various industry sectors of mutual interest.
 GPQI has established a bilateral dialogue with relevant political and technical stakeholders, including the German and Indonesian partner ministries and industries.

 First steps to success